 Usually, you’ll find sliced plantain bananas and cassavas in sweet palm sugar and coconut milk soup.
 Sometimes, people also add sweet potatoes, pumpkin, or jackfruit.

 Served hot or cold with ice cubes, this dessert is perfect for all occasions.

-Simple, sweet and tasty might be best described this dessert.
-After removing the banana leaves wrapper, you’ll find a beautiful dish, as white as shiny pearl.
+Simple, sweet, and tasty might be what best describes this dessert.
+After removing the banana leaves wrapper, you’ll find a beautiful dish, as white as a shiny pearl.
 But when you have one bite or one slice, you’ll find a banana inside.

 This dessert generally costs only Rp1,000 ($0.07) per piece, and you can easily find it in traditional markets and street vendors.

 This dessert is categorized as “kue basah” (wet dessert), which means that it spoils easily (within 24 hours or so).
 So make sure you finish it straight away.